Qwe1rty/NodeDial/README.md

 The project was started as a way to learn distributed systems concepts, practice writing asynchronous and concurrent applications, and gain experience with the pitfalls of writing these distributed applications.
-I've found that trying to implement pretty abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it - such as the Raft algorithm.
+I've found that trying to implement pretty abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it - such as non-obvious corner cases in the Raft algorithm.

 Overall, the project still has a significant amount of work to do, but over the past year of on-and-off work, I've learned a lot.
+I don't know how long I'll continue working on it past the replication/Raft layer, but I'm sure that this project's teachings will last for all future projects that I work on.

 ---